 Partial Exemptions to Overtime Pay

-There are also some partial exemptions, such as
+There are also some partial exemptions.

 - Hospitals can adopt a 14-day workweek, with overtime at the 80-hour mark.

 - First responders may adopt a work period of up to 28 days.
 In this case, overtime starts at the ratio of 212 hours per 28 days for fire personnel and 171 hours per 28 days for law enforcement.
 See the DOL fact sheet for details.